THE FIRST WITNESS OF CHRIST’S RESURRECTION

 Third, Mary was never tired of ministering to the Lord.

-Not only did Mary Magdalene follow the Lord Jesus consistently all through His trial, crucifixion, death, and burial, Mary still set her mind on ministering to the Lord’s dead body.
+Not only did Mary Magdalene follow the Lord Jesus consistently all through His trial, crucifixion, death, and burial; her mind was still set on ministering to the Lord’s dead body.

 Mark records, “Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome bought spices, that they might come and anoint Him.”
 (Mark 16:1 NKJV).

 Mary Magdalene was one of the few followers of Christ whose service to the Lord was not an eye-service or reward-motivated.
 Even when there was no promise of any rewards or obvious gains, Mary Magdalene was one of those who would still gladly minister to the Lord.